ying-w/bioinformatics-figures/methylcircleplot/README.md

 As a sidenote, `pdf()` and `svg()` require width and height to be specified in inches (instead of pixels) such as `svg("clone.svg", width=5.5, height=4)` (default is 7x7)

-Occasionally you may encounter some odd banding patterns when using `png()` to export.
+Occasionally you may encounter some vertical banding patterns when using `png()` to export.
 To work around this, I typically export with `pdf()` and use the linux `convert` utility to change the file from .pdf to .png.
 Another workaround would be to export using `svg()` and then convert to png (using Inkscape).
 I have found that svg files produced by R sometimes have font incompatibility issues with Adobe Illustrator, so to work around this and keep everything vectorized, I first open the .svg file using Inkscape, then export a .emf file for Illustrator to open.
+(or just export pdf and open in Illustrator)

 List of colors in R can be found [here](http://research.stowers-institute.org/efg/R/Color/Chart/)

-RCurl can be used to keep the script up to date:
+RCurl can be used to keep the script up to date (but would add extra dependencies):
 * http://tonybreyal.wordpress.com/2011/11/24/source_https-sourcing-an-r-script-from-github/
 * http://stackoverflow.com/questions/7715723/sourcing-r-script-over-https